oxyzenQ/durdraw/README.md

 1. `ansilove`

-    For PNG and animated GIF export, please install `ansilove` (https://ansilove.org/) and make sure it is is in your path.
+    For PNG and animated GIF export, please install `ansilove` (https://ansilove.org/) and make sure it is in your path.
     _PNG and GIF export only works in 16-color mode for now, and only with CP437 compatible characters._

 2. `neofetch`